ocpp-balanz/balanz/docs/source/ui.rst

   Login screen

-Once succesfully logged in, a toolbar appears on the top with access to the following 7 screens.
-Per default, the STATUS screen is automatically selected to start.
+Once succesfully logged in, a toolbar appears on the top with access to 7 main screens.
+When logging in, the STATUS screen is automatically selected.

 .. figure:: images/toolbar.png
   :height: 50